ataberkkoroglu/Library/README.md

 # Library
-Generating a Triangle Using the Number Given by My Own Library If You Want To Use These Files except Main.exe, follow these Steps:
+Generating a Triangle with Given The Number using My Own Library and Linker If You Want To Use These Files except Main.exe, follow these Steps:

 1. Download Repo.